open-infrastructure-labs/openinfralabs-website/src/pages/community/index.md

 * Project Wenju: accelerating time to value for enterprise AI via integrated and simplified development and operations.<br/>[**Read the Project Wenju manifesto**](https://drive.google.com/file/d/12JY_mIdBMFzaqP-lppHkUdjgWxMVRBXu/view?usp=sharing)

+* The Telemetry working group, in addition to defining problem statements for research around telemetry, aims to provide access to a platform for telemetry research and create Open Data sets for all to use.<br/>[**Read more about the Telemetry working group**](/telemetry/)

 - - -

 ## Connect with the Community via these channels